-Bioluminescent reagents are often used in biological assays to assess and quantify the presence of a particular molecule of interest.
+Bioluminescent reagents are often used in biological assays, such as sanitary evaluations, to assess and quantify the presence of a particular molecule.
 A prime example is adenosine triphosphate (ATP) detection in biocompatibility and cytotoxicity tests.
-In such assays, a combination of luciferin and luciferase produce a light-emitting product in the presence of ATP.
-The bioluminescent signal varies linearly if ATP concentrations are inferior to those of the reagent pair, the signal produced via bioluminescence varies linearly with ATP quantity.
-As such, calibration curves can be generated to precisely quantify ATP amounts in biological samples.
+In such assays, a combination of luciferin and luciferase produces a light-emitting compound in the presence of ATP.
+The bioluminescent signal varies linearly if ATP concentrations are inferior to those of the reagent pair.
+As such, calibration curves can be obtained to quantify precisely ATP amounts in biological samples.

 Traditionally limited to the picomole scale